Seven solutions when your baby won’t latch

 They aid the mechanics of the latch as well, which is a good use of a nipple shield.

-I have seen many mothers and babies who were really struggling with latching, suddenly find that latching is possible and not painful when using a shield.
+Many mothers and babies who were really struggling with latching, suddenly find that latching is possible and not painful when using a shield.

 These mothers have been delighted that this ‘tool’ has enabled them to go forward positively with breastfeeding.